niksula/zfsbackup/README.markdown

-Recursive holds and send -R were chosen in favor of property-based exclude because it is simpler to create a well-performing system this way, since send -R cand multiple snapshots over one pipe.
+Recursive holds and send -R were chosen in favor of property-based exclude because it is simpler to create a well-performing system this way, since send -R can send multiple snapshots over one pipe.
 Sending each fs separately, as is required for property-based exclude, would mean a pipe and thus an ssh connection for each filesystem (or ssh multiplexing, which SunSSH does not do), which is prohibitively slow at least for our use case of several thousands